MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-cost-adjustment.md

 ---
 # <a name="design-details-cost-adjustment"></a>Design Details: Cost Adjustment

-The main purpose of cost adjustment is to forward cost changes from cost sources to cost recipients, according to an item’s costing method, to provide correct stock valuation.
+The main purpose of cost adjustment is to forward cost changes from cost sources to cost recipients, according to an item’s costing method, to provide correct inventory valuation.

-An item can be sales invoiced before it has been purchase invoiced, so that the recorded stock value of the sale does not match the actual purchase cost.
+An item can be sales invoiced before it has been purchase invoiced, so that the recorded inventory value of the sale does not match the actual purchase cost.
 Cost adjustment updates the cost of goods sold (COGS) for historic sales entries to ensure that they match the costs of the inbound transactions to which they are applied.
 For more information, see [Design Details: Item Application](design-details-item-application.md).

 The following are secondary purposes, or functions, of cost adjustment: